itu-devops/lecture_notes/sessions/session_08/README_TASKS.md

 ## 2) Test that Your Logging Works

-### Investigate Your Web Logs

-- Investigate the logs in your technology stack; what do you learn?
-If you have logs from your web server: look to see who is probing your web app?

 ### Catch a Bug By Looking at the Logs
 - Create two subteams within your team: Team A - the Ops team / Team B - the Dev team
   - Team B - introduces a bug in the deployed system and notifies Team A